iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 iPhone users can still see ads even if they decline the new pop-up.
 As long as those ads are targeted using data the app developer has collected on its own.
 For example, Facebook Inc (FB.O) can still target ads based on first-party data such as which groups users join or which posts they like.
 But if Facebook wants to target ads based on data from which third-party websites users have used their Facebook credentials to log into, it will need to seek permission.

-How effective this new feature is going to be, that is the thing to look out for.
+How effective this new feature is going to be, is the thing to look out for.
 We can’t have much of a say in this situation.
-But users should have the right to know who is taking their data and how?
+However, users should have the right to know who is taking their data and how.
 However, the question of our right to privacy still lies behind these headlines and tussles.

-That’s it from our side on this story about iOS update.
+That’s it from our side on this story about the iOS update on iPhone.
 If you have any suggestions and opinions, Let us know in the comments.
 You can read more articles on our Blog.